 - Landing pages

 If they want to be successful, colocation marketers must create and deliver these digital media pieces to keep audiences engaged with a regular supply of fresh content.
-Marketing automation software can take care of the distribution, but it is up to the marketer to switch their approach from occasional sales and leadership pieces to prolific output that manages to stay relevant to the recipient.
+Marketing automation software can take care of the distribution.
+Still, it is up to the marketer to switch their approach from occasional sales and leadership pieces to prolific output that stays relevant to the recipient.

 Adjusting to this approach is challenging in the beginning, especially for companies that are unaccustomed to voluminous output, but when properly strategized, the effort delivers high